phattea/PhatTea/recipe_original-2.0-beta.md

 * 12g citric acid (~2 teaspoons)
 * 20g black tea (~8 tea bags)

-_food grade citric acid can be purchased for cheap on Amazon or eBay_
+_Food grade citric acid can be purchased for cheap on Amazon or eBay_

 **Directions:**